Iansachs1/Homework-01/01-Homework/README.md

 Using the Develop folder as a starting point:
 - Edit the HTML file to use semantic elements
-- Add alt tags to each of the image elements
+- Add alt tags to each of the image elements (done)
 - Verify that all links are working (including images)
 - Refactor the CSS file to be more concise
-- Edit the title element to something descriptive and concise.
+- Edit the title element to something descriptive and concise. (done)

 Here's a couple of links that should help you get started: